jamesrutter/jamesdavidrutter.com/README.md

 ## Tech Stack
 - Obsidian
 - Cloudflare Workers (for the portfolio website)
-- Website: HTML, CSS, JavaScript, and Cloudflare Pages (Astro in the future?)
+- Website: Astro (HTML, CSS, JavaScript)
+- pnpm (for package management and monorepo management)

 ## Repo Structure
 For now, the repo has two main folders:
 - `portfolio` - This is the entry point for the Obsidian vault.
 It will allow me to use Obsidian as a high quality markdown editor tool to write my content and manage it in version control.
-- `public` - This is where I will store the website that will be hosted on Cloudflare Pages.
+- `website` - This is where I will store the website that will be hosted on Cloudflare Pages.
 It will be built using Astro and will be hosted on Cloudflare Pages.

 ## Portfolio Structure (Obsidian)